How to Clean a Glass Cooktop

 - Remove all the rags from the cooktop.
-Place one rag in the soap water and ring it out some and use it to wipe down the cooktop, in a zig-zag pattern.
+Place one rag in the soapy water and ring it out some and use it to wipe down the cooktop, in a zig-zag pattern.

-- Wet sponge with cool water and wipe up an remaining debris or baking soda.
-At this point, if you have anything that is still stuck on, try using a nylon pot scraper to losen. (*NEVER use a razor blade)
+- Wet sponge with cool water and wipe up any remaining debris or baking soda.
+At this point, if you have anything that is still stuck on, try using a nylon pot scraper to loosen.

 - Once everything is removed and clean, use the microfiber cloth and buff the stovetop to a dry shine.
 You can also use a little glass cleaner if you are seeing streaks.